Vlad1507/spring-boot-book-store/README.md

 docker-compose up
 ```
 * Default URI for docker server http://localhost:8081
+* You can change the port you want in the .env file
 * For local project usage required are next components:
   - Java 22 version or newer and Maven 3.8.6 version or newer.
   - The database can be applied from the container (pulled from DockerHUB).